OWASP/SecureCodingDojo/trainingportal/static/lessons/blueTeam/blue_ch3.md

 #### Instructions for Completing the Challenge

 - Find the sensitive information
-- Use this information to authenticate to the Lambda funcion and sign your challenge salt
+- Use this information to authenticate to the Lambda function and sign your challenge salt

 ##### Tip
 To view files in the docker container you can do the following: